 The EUDR can help lead to forest protection, deforestation free soy value chains and production areas, if implemented well.
-Expectations differ on what leverage effect EUDR can have, for example to effectuate a broader use of national and international traceability and verification systems in producing countries, something which would help avoid market segregation EU/ non EU.
+Expectations differ on what leverage effect EUDR can have, for example to effectuate a broader use of sectoral, national and international traceability and verification systems in producing countries, something which would help avoid market segregation EU/ non EU.
 The EUDR offers such opportunities, but also entails risks for adverse effects such as abandoning forest frontier areas, difficult landscapes and smaller suppliers.
-It concentrates on traceability to plot for the EU, potentially leading to separate streams and split markets.
-This would mean: cleaning EU supply chains rather than focusing on and implementing a broad range of sustainability criteria on the ground.
+It concentrates on traceability to plot for the EU, potentially leading to segregated streams and split markets.
+This would mean: cleaning EU supply chains rather than inducing a shift of the global supply chains towards becoming fully and consistently transparent as well as deforestation and conversion free (DCF) and implementing a broad range of sustainability criteria on the ground.